RafaCMur/moneyboard-releases/README.md

-# moneyboard-releases
+# MoneyBoard — Official Releases
-Contains installers and binaries for all supported platforms (Windows, macOS, and Linux) for MoneyBoard.
+Secure and transparent distribution of MoneyBoard builds for Windows, macOS, and Linux.
+Always download from this repository to ensure authenticity.